Belvidere South State Street Historic District

 Over the years, Boone County continued to develop and diversify its economy.
 Today, it is known for its thriving agricultural industry, manufacturing sector, and various recreational opportunities.
 The county also preserves its history through museums, historical sites, and events that showcase its heritage.
 Boone County remains an important part of Illinois's history and continues to be a vibrant community for its residents.

-This timeline provides a condensed summary of the historical journey of Boone County, Illinois.
+This timeline provides a concise overview of the key events in the history of Boone County, Illinois.

 • 1835: Boone County is established as a county in the state of Illinois.